 Implants are titanium screws that are placed into the jaw using precision surgical techniques.
 They do not require attaching to either side of the tooth you lose.
 This is different from a bridge, which must be attached to part of the tooth.
 Bridges are three teeth fused to each-other.
 There is the tooth that replaces the missing tooth (thats in the middle) and two either side.

 Please call the office if you’d like to discuss the dental bridge vs dental implant question in more detail.
 We have highly trained treatment coordinators and front of house on call to answer all your questions.

-When patients ask, “Are dental implants safe?” we tell them that implant dentistry is complicated surgery.
-Dentists carrying out this procedure will need to be highly qualified and talented.
+Implant dentistry is complicated surgery.
+Dentists carrying out this procedure need to be highly qualified and talented.
 This is both keep you safe and ensure an aesthetically beautiful result.
-We have a main article about implant safety here.

-There are a number of things that can go wrong with implants and these will be discussed briefly here:
+While incredibly unlikely at Smileworks, there are a number of things that can go wrong with implants, all of which can be discussed with you during your appointment: